19 Good Snacks for Breastfeeding

 Good Snacks for Breastfeeding 101

-When thinking about good snacks for breastfeeding moms, using nutrition knowledge and making sure I’m getting some protein/fat in there is important, or else I’ll continue snacking all afternoon.
+When thinking about good snacks for breastfeeding moms, using nutrition knowledge and making sure I’m getting some carbs, protein/fat in there is important, or else I’ll continue snacking all afternoon.

 - Calories – In the early postpartum period, our calorie needs are higher.
 We’re trying to replenish the marathon that is birth.
 Looking for low calorie snacks isn’t going to cut it.
 You need calories for energy to survive the blur that is the newborn stage.
 I generally recommend 200-300 calories for a snack.